 Inpatient rotations vary based on where you are placed.
-You will typically come in between 6:30 and 7 a.m. in order to get sign-out and pre-round on your patients.
+You will typically come in between 6:00 and 6:30 a.m. in order to get sign-out and pre-round on your patients.
 You leave when the work is done at the end of the day, around 5 p.m.
-There is a short call and one weekend day rounding requirement during your inpatient weeks.
+There is one weekend day rounding requirement during your inpatient weeks.
 On ER service, you will work 12 p.m. to 9 p.m., Monday through Friday.

 Find comprehensive Neurology Clerkship Goals and Objectives.